robertobandeira/COMPSCI-X-407.9---DBT/README.md

 ## 1.1.
 JSON service account key

 You need a `.json` key file that allows dbt to connect to BigQuery.
-Roberto will provide that in class.
+To connect dbt to BigQuery, you’ll need a JSON key for the service account used in this course.
+Follow these steps: In the Google Cloud Console, go to IAM & Admin → Service Accounts, select the service account Roberto provided (490_dbt_demo), then open the Keys tab.
+Click “Add Key → Create new key”, choose JSON, and download the file.
+Save it somewhere on your computer where it won’t be accidentally deleted, such as ~/keys/gcp-sa.json on macOS or C:\Users\<yourname>\keys\gcp-sa.json on Windows.
+You’ll reference this file in your profiles.yml under the keyfile: field.
+Never upload or commit this file to GitHub.

 Example paths: